jblob-devs/jblob/README.md

 ## How to run the server

-make sure to have nodejs installed.
-If you don't have it, you can download it from here: https://nodejs.org/en/download/

 Once you have nodejs installed, you can run the following commands in the terminal to start the server:

 ```